Archimedes The Life, Work and Inventions of Archimedes

 Rome vs. Carthage.
 While Hieron was alive, the city of Syracuse was loyal

 to Rome providing defenses for southern Italy.
-It was with Hieron's
+It was with Hieron's death

-with Carthage.
+Carthage.
 With this, Marcellus of Rome attacked Syracuse in an attempt

 to control Sicily.